Sustainable Development Goal 2: Challenges

+The achievement of SDG 2 has been jeopardized by a number of factors, the most serious of which happened between 2019 and 2022; with the unprecedented 2019–2021 locust infestation in Eastern Africa, the 2020 global COVID-19 pandemic, and the 2022 Russian invasion of Ukraine.
+The Food and Agricultural Organization (FAO) has noted that trends in food insecurity, disruption in food supply, and income contribute to "increasing the risk of child malnutrition, as food insecurity affects diet quality, including the quality of children's and women's diets, and people's health in different ways".
+Climate change will likely cause severe disruption to all parts of the food supply chain, and the food system itself is a major driver of climate change.

 Impact of the COVID-19 pandemic

-The achievement of SDG 2 has been jeopardized by a number of factors, the most serious of which happened in 2019, 2020 and 2021; with the unprecedented 2019–2021 locust infestation in Eastern Africa and the 2020 global COVID-19 pandemic.
-The Food and Agricultural Organization (FAO) has noted that trends in food insecurity, disruption in food supply, and income contribute to "increasing the risk of child malnutrition, as food insecurity affects diet quality, including the quality of children's and women's diets, and people's health in different ways".

 Up to 142 million people in 2020, have suffered from undernourishment as a result of the COVID-19 pandemic.
 Stunting and wasting children statistics are likely to worsen with the pandemic.
 In addition, the COVID-19 pandemic "may add between 83 and 132 million people to the total number of undernourished in the world by the end of 2020 depending on the economic growth scenario".

 The COVID-19 pandemic and lockdown has placed a huge amount of pressure on agricultural production, disrupted global value and supply chain.
 Subsequently, this raises issues of malnutrition and inadequate food supply to households, with the poorest of them all gravely affected.
 This has caused more than 132 million people to suffer from undernourishment in 2020.
 According to recent research there could be a 14% increase in the prevalence of moderate or severe wasting among children younger than five years due to the COVID-19 pandemic.